Darshanjain957/Vinebot_noetic_packages/README.md

+# Project VINEBOT
+VineBot is a field robotic platform designed for off-road, rough terrain environments, It is being developed from scratch at the Centre Robotics and Intelligence (CERI) department of Technical University of Applied Sciences Würzburg-Schweinfurt by a team of students.
+The VineBot is designed to automate agricultural tasks to aid farmers in viticulture.
+The VineBot can be equipped with a multitude of sensors and actuators like RGBD cameras, 3D LiDARs, GPS, IMU wheel encoders, motors, motor controllers, and various other tools to aid in tasks like autonomous navigation, ploughing, pesticide application, irrigation, and crop growth monitoring.

 # Vinebot_noetic_packages
 ROS packages developed for the vinebot, it includes updated versions of Vinbot_ros_packages, realsense ros wrapper, livox ros wrapper, and mapping packages and some additional packages.
 Prerequisites and dependencies